Lelant/director-musices-new-version/README.md

 ## Installation

 To use the tool, first clone this repository or download the files.
 Optionally create a virtual environment for Python using this command:

+> [!TIP]
+> The virtual environment should not be commited into github.
+You can add the folder of the environment to the .gitignore file.
+Or just name the environment "dmn-venv", then it's already ignored (see .gitignore line 131)

 ```
 python -m venv /path/to/new/virtual/environment
 ```